 2.Establish Minimum Expectations for Vetting Suppliers

 Once you know what you need from a supplier it is important to think about other associated or cross functional activities which need to be done that could be accomplished by a single supplier.
 The ideal situation is you find a supplier that can do more than just one component of your needs, therefore providing more value in the long run.
-This also saves you time because you have less suppliers and vendors to managed increasing your efficiency and effectiveness.
+This also saves time because you have less suppliers and vendors to managed increasing your efficiency and effectiveness.

 Referrals, referrals, referrals.
 Once you know what you need the best approach to finding the right supplier is by reaching out to others in your industry, or industry associations, to learn who they use, and just as important who they don’t use.
 Take the time to read reviews, gather intel from people you trust before you start calling potential suppliers.
-While sites like Thomas.net and Google can provide this information, it is likely you will quickly find yourself overwhelmed with information.
-In the end the most useful data is those that are unbiased or comes from experience which is best collected from trusted resource.
+While sites like Thomas.net and Google can provide this information it is likely you will quickly find yourself overwhelmed with information.
+In the end the most useful data is those that are unbiased or comes from experience which is best collected from trusted resources.

 5.Outreach and Selection